 The CDA has installed 20,819 square feet of vegetated green roofs at Midway on four different buildings.

-The CDA has installed 338,171 square feet of vegetated green roofs at O'Hare on 12 different facilities.
-The first vegetated roof ever installed on an airport traffic control tower administration facility resides here at O'Hare.
+The CDA has also installed 338,171 square feet of vegetated roofs at O'Hare on 12 different facilities including a guard post canopy, a lighting control system facility, parking/rental car facilities and the first vegetated roof ever installed on an airport traffic control tower administration facility.

 The Benefits of Vegetated Roofs

 The CDA's green roofs demonstrate that installing vegetated roofs at airports is practical and cost effective.
 Operational and maintenance cost savings are expected from increased roof life span, energy use reduction, and storm water quantity/quality management.